bhefflinger/lswebhomework3-complete/README.md

 My name is: Bill Hefflinger

-I like to: Consult for SQL DBA/Programming and .NET programming.
-Dad, workaholic, and Xbox gamer.
+I like to: Consult for clients as a SQL DBA/Programmer and .NET programmer.
+I'm a Dad, workaholic, and Xbox gamer.

-I'm learning: Full stack development.
+I'm learning: Full stack development and loving it.

 ```